lando22/GPT-3T/README.md

 * epochs: The number of training epochs.
 * learning_rate: The learning rate for the optimizer.
 * grad_clip: The gradient clipping value.
+* num_workers: Number of worker processes used for data loading.
+* use_amp: Enable PyTorch's automatic mixed precision for faster training.
+* The TextDataset class generates samples on-the-fly to reduce memory usage.

 ## Summarized Experiments